GeoscienceAustralia/geoscience-portal-geonetwork/README.md

 ###Building the GeoNetwork instance

-Edit `src/main/webapp/WEB-INF/config-db/jdbc.properties`, replace the variable `${password}` with the dummy password you used for the SQL.
+Edit `src/main/webapp/WEB-INF/config-db/jdbc.properties`, replace the variable `${password}` with the dummy password you used for the database.

 Run `mvn install` then deploy the warfile to your local Tomcat container.

 ###Making changes to the GeoNetwork configuration

-Most changes are made in the GeoNetwork web interface and these changes are persisted in the postgres database.
+Most changes are made in the GeoNetwork web interface and these changes are persisted in the Postgres database.
 To deploy these changes, we need to dump the database.

     pg_dump -U geonetwork -c -C  > src/main/resources/geonetwork-db.sql